-We acknowledge the oversight regarding the inclusion of checks written in July 2023 but posted in June 2023 and accept the audit adjustment to correct this.
-Additionally, we recognize the issue of outstanding checks over two years old on the year-end cash reconciliation.
+We acknowledge the oversight regarding the inclusion of the buses being received after fiscal year end and accept the audit adjustment to correct this.
 Moving forward, we commit to posting checks to the correct periods, conducting monthly bank account reconciliations, and implementing a review process to enhance accuracy and compliance.